The University of Wisconsin Press

 "McLaughlin takes seriously the critical and theoretical activity of everyday people and does so in a way that will empower these very populations to take seriously their own activities as theorists....
 A manifesto that is sure to be heard by the younger generation of thinkers in American cultural studies."Henry Jenkins, MIT, author of Textual Poachers: Television Fans and Participatory Culture

 Thomas McLaughlin is professor of English at Appalachian State University.
-He is the author of Literature: The Power of Language and coeditor of Critical Terms for Literary Study and Reading for Difference.Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
-(If you want to examine a book for possible course use, please see Course Books in the left sidebar.
-If you want to examine a book for possible rights licensing, please see Rights & Permissions in the left sidebar.)
+He is the author of Literature: The Power of Language and coeditor of Critical Terms for Literary Study and Reading for Difference.Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.
+(If you want to examine a book for possible course use, please see our Course Books page.
+If you want to examine a book for possible rights licensing, please see Rights & Permissions.)

 192 pp. 6 x 9